claywatkins/Expense-and-Budget-Tracker/README.md

 * Keeps running count of amount of money spent on bills
 * Congratulates users with confetti for paying bills

+## Future of Billsly
+I am currently hard at work modernizing and overhauling the app into Billsly 2.0!
+I am currently working on updating the app to work on the SwiftUI Lifecycle and use Swift data instead of the previous way of persistence.
+You can track my progress on my notion site [here](https://flint-pen-30e.notion.site/169ccd9a17844619933a1d3ef1c8eea4?v=a8f759b3a064407382851f0a4de6a45d)

 ## Libraries
 [FSCalendar](https://github.com/WenchaoD/FSCalendar)